PhD Management Science, Accounting Concentration

 |15||University of Pittsburgh (The Joseph M. Katz Graduate School of Business)||16||8.33||USA|

-We are committed to the success of our doctoral students.
+We are committed to the success of our Accounting PhD students.
 Our aim is to place our doctoral students in quality research universities.
 With that objective in mind, the training in our program stresses the development of the necessary skills to carry out independent research.
 Towards this goal, the students will take several doctoral seminars, write summer papers and have an opportunity to work on collaborative research projects with faculty.

 In the past ten years, about 30 students have graduated from our program.
 Below is the placement information of our doctoral graduates.